ICUC Social Jobs and Moderation Jobs

 Awareness of current social media trends.

-Must be proficient both speaking and writing in English and at least one other language.
+Proficient both speaking and writing in English and at least one other language.

 Must be able to demonstrate experience with social media tools & interact with online community tools such as forums, blogs, user-generated content, etc.